Wedding of Prince George and Princess Marina: Gifts

 King George V presented his new daughter-in-law with a 36-stone diamond collet necklace which she wore on her wedding day.
 From Queen Mary, Princess Marina received a historic diamond and sapphire parure which had belonged to the Duchess of Cambridge.
 The City of London gave Princess Marina a diamond fringe tiara.
 Princess Nicholas gave her daughter a large diamond bow brooch.
 The Australian Government sent two small cups made of Australian gold.
 The Royal School of Needlework made a quilt for Princess Marina and the Duke of Kent.
 The gifts were displayed at St James's Palace.

 Reception

 A reception was held afterwards in the State Rooms of Buckingham Palace.
 Music at the reception was provided by the Royal Artillery Band.

 The couple received congratulations from various world leaders, including Adolf Hitler.

+Coverage

+It was the first British royal wedding to be broadcast live on the radio.
+With the use of other technology, such as microphones—the control room was located underneath the Unknown Warrior's tomb of Westminster Abbey.
+The service was broadcast locally and abroad to other nations, and loudspeakers allowed spectators from outside the abbey to hear the proceedings.

 Honeymoon

 The couple spent their honeymoon at Himley Hall in Staffordshire.